 Each year, management develops a rigorous business plan that reflects the Company's strategy for achieving operating and financial results to enhance franchise value while prudently growing our business.
-The Company's business plan was the source of the performance goals approved by the Compensation Committee for purposes of setting our 2021 AIP targets and funding metrics.
+The Company's business plan was the source of the performance goals approved by the Compensation Committee for purposes of setting our 2022 AIP targets and funding metrics.
 These performance goals were carefully analyzed and subject to considerable review by the Compensation Committee, with the advice of its independent compensation consultant.

 Since establishing Sallie Mae as a stand-alone consumer bank in April 2014, we generally have been able to consistently enhance franchise value by growing assets and earnings, maintaining conservative credit standards, and providing excellent customer service.
-As a financial institution, our funding metrics for the 2021 AIP were designed to balance asset growth, credit quality, operating expenses, and risk management by utilizing a mix of financial metrics (adjusted core earnings per share and operating expenses), a customer growth metric (private education loan originations), and a credit quality metric (net charge-offs).
+As a financial institution, our funding metrics for the 2022 AIP were designed to balance asset growth, credit quality, operating expenses, and risk management by utilizing a mix of financial metrics (pre-tax, pre-provision, pre-operating expense income per share and operating expenses), a customer growth metric (private education loan originations), and a credit quality metric (net charge-offs).